Axiom Industries

 type

 descriptionThe Quorum has classified the Marrow Ledger as a Tier Three civil nuisance rather than a security threat, which suits both parties.
 The Ledger avoids any action that would escalate this classification.
-The Quorum, for its part, appears to appreciate that the Ledger reduces pressure on already-strained civil infrastructure in the Shelf and Substation Null.
+The Quorum, for its part, appears to appreciate that the Ledger reduces pressure on already-strained civil infrastructure in the Gray Zone and Substation Null.

 tags